ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_C1PRO_3362007``: This applies errata 3362007 workaround to C1-Pro
    CPU.
 This needs to be enabled only for revision r0p0 and is fixed in r1p0.

+- ``ERRATA_C1PRO_3684268``: This applies erratum 3684268 workaround to C1-Pro
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0 of the CPU.
+It is fixed in r1p1.

 -  ``ERRATA_C1PRO_3686597``: This applies errata 3686597 workaround to C1-Pro
    CPU.
 This needs to be enabled for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.